-If you are looking to train a group of five or more, please consider our in-house training options.
+If you are looking to train a group of five or more, please consider our webinars for up to 10 participants.

 Public Workshop courses run from 9.30am registration for a 10am start and will run through till around 4-4.30pm.

 Light refreshments, certification (can contribute to continuing professional development) full electronic notes and workbook.